agihil/germancanon/documentation/Literary Histories.md

 # Literary Histories
+In this context, 'literary histories' are understood as monographic studies of German-language literature, constituting a textual form that is both literary-critical and historiographical.
+They are often organized according to literary periods or time periods.

 ## Description

 ## Beutin et al. (2013)

+The *Deutsche Literaturgeschichte* is a German-language literary history written by Wolfgang Beutin, Matthias Beilein, Klaus Ehlert, Wolfgang Emmerich, Christine Kanz, Bernd Lutz, Volker Meid, Michael Opitz, Carola Opitz-Wiemers, Ralf Schnell, Peter Stein and Inge Stephan.
+It was first published in 1979 and comprises a total of 781 pages.
+This single-volume work covers literature from the Medieval Period to Contemporary Literature.

 We use the eighth edition: Beutin, Wolfgang et al., ed. *Deutsche Literaturgeschichte.
 Von den Anfängen bis zur Gegenwart*.
 8th ed., updated and expanded, J.B.
 Metzler, 2013.